 The Taj Mahal is one of the most splendid pieces of architecture in the world.
-It was built by the 5th Mogul emperor of India, Shah Jahan, as a mausoleum to his beloved wife Ar-ju-mand Banu Begum, a Muslim Persian princess better known by her other name, Mumtaz Mahal, which means, the Distinguished of the Palace.
-The couple met in 1607, when he was 15, and he fell in love, although they weren't married until 1612 when she became his second wife.
+It was built by the 5th Mughal emperor of India, Shah Jahan, as a mausoleum to his beloved wife Ar-ju-mand Banu Begum, a Muslim Persian princess better known by her other name, Mumtaz Mahal, which means, the Distinguished of the Palace.
+The couple met in 1607 when he was 15, and he fell in love, although they weren't married until 1612 when she became his second wife.
 She was his companion on all his journeys and military expeditions.
 It was on one of his expeditions when giving birth to their 14th child that she died.
-Overpowered by grief, Shah Jahan resolved to immortalize the memory of his beloved wife by building the finest sepulchre ever built; which was to become a monument to eternal love.
+Overpowered by grief, Shah Jahan resolved to immortalize the memory of his beloved wife by building the finest sepulcher ever built, which was to become a monument to eternal love.

-The Taj Mahal is in fact an architectural complex and not just the one building.
-It stands in a formally laid-out walled garden entered through a pavilion and comprises of five main elements: The Mausoleum (which is what most people know as the Taj Mahal) with four minarets, a Mosque, a Rest House or the Response placed opposite to give it symmetry, the main Gateway and the garden.
-All were built as integral part of a single unit, carefully planned to harmonise, as a law of Islam decrees that once a tomb is completed nothing can be added or be taken away.
+The Taj Mahal is in fact an architectural complex and not just one building.
+It stands in a formally laid-out walled garden entered through a pavilion and comprises of five main elements: The Mausoleum (which is what most people know as the Taj Mahal) with four minarets, a Mosque, a Rest House or the Response placed opposite to give it symmetry, the main Gateway, and the garden.
+All were built as an integral part of a single unit, carefully planned to harmonise, as a law of Islam decrees that once a tomb is completed nothing can be added or be taken away.

 The mausoleum stands on a raised platform (186 feet square) with its four corners truncated, forming an unequal octagon.
 The mausoleum is constructed of brick and covered with white marble.
 Its central dome is 58 feet in diameter and rises to a height of 213 feet and is flanked by four subsidiary domed chambers.

-To the west of the mausoleum on a plinth stands the Mosque which is made from red sandstone and measures 210 feet in length and 90 feet in width.
+To the west of the mausoleum on a plinth stands the Mosque, which is made from red sandstone and measures 210 feet in length and 90 feet in width.
 It has a marble facing which provides a contrast of colours and has one dominant portal, with smaller portals on each side.
-Opposite is The Rest House which is a mirror of the mosque.

 To see more photographs and take a virtual tour of the site click on the photoshow below.